 How has it helped my organization?We have centralized a large number of access management functions.
 Therefore, you have one place where you can have control and have automated on/off boarding processes for people joining and leaving… more»

 What needs improvement?Maybe it is going this way with the angled frame work, but we really want to be able to watch and control things, so we can change things and know what the impact will be.
 Most importantly for… more»

-If you previously used a different solution, which one did you use and why did you switch?We had some audit issues.
+Which solution did I use previously and why did I switch?We had some audit issues.
 We had a distributive access management landscape (fragmented landscape) that we wanted to centralize, because we had a lot of in-house built tools (very narrow scope of… more»

 What other advice do I have?Evaluate how you can do the rollout, how will you approach the rollout, and if you have other application.
 Check how you are going to do the rollout and plan for it, then evaluate the products against… more»

 Which other solutions did I evaluate?We have a different product for privileged account governance.